 Planning Ahead for the Holidays

 It’s 2 weeks before the holidays, you haven’t done any holiday planning.
 Your bank account is sitting at $0, your just now realizing you have forgotten to buy some gifts.
-You haven’t done any of the holiday traditions you wanted to do with your family and you haven’t even sent out your holiday cards!!
+Maybe you haven’t done any of the holiday traditions you wanted to do with your family.
+Or you haven’t even sent out your holiday cards!!

-During the holidays we are always rushing around but sometimes feeling like we are just spinning our wheels and going no where.
+During the holidays we are always rushing around.
+Sometimes feeling like we are just spinning our wheels and going no where.
 That’s where holiday planning comes in.

 What is Holiday Planning and Why You Should